 Apparently, all that black magic about printing and transferring and magazines and lacquer above is just a way to keep the etching acid from dissolving the copper.
 You see, when you’re etching a PCB, you’re basically getting acid to dissolve the copper on your copper clad (the blank PCB).
 Except, you’re putting something (toner) over the copper on the parts you want to keep, so the acid can’t get to it, which leaves you with copper traces.

-It turns out you don’t really need to do all that stuff with the toner and printer, since you can cover the copper much more easily just by drawing over it with a permanent, waterproof marker.
+It turns out you don’t really need to do all that stuff with the toner and printer, since you can cover the copper much more easily just by drawing over it with a permanent, waterproof marker (I used an Edding 140 S 0.3mm).
 I had inadvertently created a plotter, which can be used for painting a circuit onto a PCB.

-I rushed to open one of my old, small PCBs, which you can see on the right, and ran it through my improved drawing process.
+I rushed to dig out the files for one of my old, small PCBs, which you can see on the right, and ran it through my improved drawing process.
 I had the printer draw it on paper, just to see what it would end up looking like, and the results were pretty encouraging.

 The paper somewhat absorbed the ink, as paper is wont to do, so there was some seepage, but overall the results looked like they should definitely work on copper.
 This is that first attempt:

 The original process (where I exported stuff to an image and then converted the image to a 3D model with the slicer) worked well enough, but it was meant for working with 3D models, not circuits.
 As such, it could sometimes lose accuracy, which doesn’t really matter if you’re printing a figurine, but does matter if it means your circuit is no longer working.